-Lingering Chlorine Taste: If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
+If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
 Re-flush as necessary.
-Remove the canister water filter and bypass the water heater as the vinegar solution may damage the water heater or the water filter.
+The vinegar solution may damage the water heater or the water filter, so both must be bypassed again before performing this operation.

-- □ Set water heater bypass lever to BYPASS (pointing up). - □ Follow the steps outlined in Draining the Fresh Water System with one exception: do not drain the water heater.
-Do not remove the water heater drain plug. - □ For the full system canister water filter: remove the canister, take out the filter, then re-attach the empty canister.
+- □ Follow the steps outlined in Draining the Fresh Water System with one exception; do not drain the water heater. - □ Water heater bypass valves set to BYPASS.
+Do not remove the water heater drain plug.
+Remove the cartridge water filter (if equipped) and replace it with the bypass tube included with your RV.